collabora/gst-python-ml/README.md

 #### Important Note:

-This Dockerfile maps a local `gstreamer` repository containing the `gst-python` analytics elements to the container, and expects this repository to be located in `~/src` i.e.  `~/src/gstreamer`.
+This Dockerfile maps a local `gst-python-analytics` repository to the container, and expects this repository to be located in `$HOME/src` i.e.  `$HOME/src/gst-python-analytics`.

 #### Enable GPU Support on Host